 With the release of the AMD 2nd Gen in 2018, Intel continued using its trump card.
 The octa-core i7 is considerably powerful than its predecessors.
 The Core i7 9th Gen, however, lacked HyperThreading.

 With 8 Threads, in the absence of HyperThreading, Intel Core i7-9700K is technically Core i7 9th Gen Unlocked version with 8 cores.
 With a 4.9 GHz turbo clock and 3.6 GHz base clock, Intel i7-9700K is a considerable performer for extended processing for hours.
 Fast and powerful processing, in addition to the Intel UHD Graphics 630 GPU, attracts gaming geeks.

 You don’t need to look for the high-end hardware and features on a shoestring budget, which is understandable.
 In this case, ASUS Prime Z390-A is the most suitable option.
-This is arguably the most inexpensive motherboard for i7 9700K in 2021.
-However, if you can afford, you can raise the bar higher and go for Gigabyte Z370 Aorus Gaming 7 with premium features for a high-end gaming experience.
+This is arguably the most inexpensive motherboard for i7 9700K.
+However, if you can afford it, you can raise the bar higher and go for Gigabyte Z370 Aorus Gaming 7 with premium features for a high-end gaming experience.